aspnetboilerplate/aspnetboilerplate/doc/WebSite/Validating-Data-Transfer-Objects.md

 general, all services get data from the presentation layer).
 An application service method should first check (validate) the input and then use it.
-ASP.NET Boilerplate provides the infrastructure to automatically validate all inputs of an application for:
+ASP.NET Boilerplate provides the infrastructure to automatically validate inputs of an application for:

 -   All [application service](Application-Services.md) methods
 -   All [ASP.NET Core](AspNet-Core.md) MVC controller actions